Day-Trips-Optimization-C242-DT01/daytrip-bizzagi-ML-API/README.md

 # Travel Route Optimization with FastAPI

-This project provides a FastAPI application that calculates optimized travel routes for users based on their location and a list of tourist attractions.
-The application clusters tourist attractions using KMeans clustering and generates routes based on geographical proximity and user preferences.
-The routes are optimized by sorting attractions based on their rating and opening time, ensuring a smooth travel experience.
+This project provides a FastAPI application that generates optimal travel itineraries for users based on the number of days and a list of tourist attractions they wish to visit.
+The application clusters tourist attractions using KMeans clustering and organizes the itinerary by grouping nearby attractions into the same day.
+The places are optimized by sorting attractions based on their rating and opening time to ensuring a smooth travel experience.

 ## Features